bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/registry-key-value.md

 Returns the value stored in the registry entry provided it can be fully represented as an integer.

+# &lt;registry key value&gt; as large integer : large integer

+Returns the value stored in the registry entry, provided it can be fully represented as a 128-bit signed integer.

+{% qna %}
+Q: value of key "HKLM\Software\TestCase" of registry as large integer
+A: 9223372036854775807
+{% endqna %}

 # &lt;registry key value&gt; as string : string

 Returns a string if the data of the value is of type REG_SZ.